CalvinBarajas/RobotArm/README.md

  <li>(qty 14): 1-72 Finished Hex Nut ($0.28)</li>
 </ul>

-<p>You can order these online if you can purchase just 14 of each.
+<p>You can order these online if you can purchase in small quantities.
 Please note that the 1-72 nut is slightly smaller than the nuts that come with the AX-12A (not a big deal at all).
-Here's an example of a vendor (I have not used them):</p>
+Here's an example of a vendor which I have never used but seems to sell in small quantities (let me know if you find a good online vendor, and I can update these links):</p>

 <ul>
 <li>https://www.fastenal.com/products/details/0170097</li>